Infineon/BlockchainSecurity2Go-iOS/README.md

 Currently the features are available to demonstrate Ethereum key representations using the Infineon Blockchain Security 2Go starter kit cards:
-- create five keys
+- create five on-card key pairs
-- visualize the keys as an ethereum address (QR-Code)
+- visualize keys as an ethereum address (QR-Code)

 If you want to have more information on Infineon's Blockchain Security 2Go starter kit visit the [official Website](https://www.infineon.com/blockchain) and the [BlockchainSecurity 2Go github repository](https://github.com/Infineon/blockchain).